-Modi uses speech to Russia-China-led group to swipe at Pakistan, avoids mentioning Ukraine

-NEW DELHI (AP) — India’s prime minister on Tuesday took a veiled swipe at rival neighbor Pakistan and avoided mentioning the war in Ukraine while addressing a group of Asian countries led by China and Russia.
+Putin says Russia is ‘united as never before’ at meeting of Russia-China led security group

+Earlier speakers avoided directed references to the war, while bemoaning its global consequences.

+In his opening speech to the Shanghai Cooperation Organization, Prime Minister Narendra Modi warned of global challenges to food, fuel and fertilizer supplies.
+Trade in all three has been disrupted by Russia’s 14-month-long war in Ukraine, but SCO members have largely avoided direct mention of the war.

-In his opening speech to the Shanghai Cooperation Organization, Prime Minister Narendra Modi said the group should not hesitate to criticize countries that are “using terrorism as an instrument of its state policy.”
+He also took a veiled swipe at Pakistan, saying the group should not hesitate to criticize countries that are “using terrorism as an instrument of its state policy.”

 “Terrorism poses a threat to regional peace and we need to take up a joint fight,” Modi said without naming Pakistan.
 India regularly accuses Pakistan of training and arming insurgent groups, a charge Islamabad denies.

-Putin is participating in his first multilateral summit since an armed rebellion rattled Russia, at one of the few international grouping in which he enjoys warm relations with most members.

-For Putin, the summit presents an opportunity to show he is in control after a short-lived insurrection by Wagner mercenary chief Yevgeny Prigozhin.

 In his speech, Pakistan’s Prime Minister Sharif denounced terrorism and defended his country’s role in the fight against it.
 “While the sacrifices made by Pakistan in fighting terrorism are without parallel, this scourge continues to plague our region and remains a serious obstacle to the maintenance of peace and stability,” Sharif said.
+“Any temptation to use it as a cudgel for diplomatic point scoring must be eschewed.”

-Sharif also hailed the China-Pakistan Economic Corridor, a flagship project of the Belt and Road Initiative, saying it could be a “game-changer for connectivity, stability, peace and prosperity in the region.”
+Sharif also hailed the China-Pakistan Economic Corridor, a flagship project of China’s Belt and Road Initiative, saying it could be a “game-changer for connectivity, stability, peace and prosperity in the region.”

-The Shanghai Cooperation Organization is a security grouping founded by Russia and China to counter Western alliances from East Asia to the Indian Ocean.
-The group includes the four Central Asian nations of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan, all former Soviet republics in which Russian influence runs deep.
-Pakistan became a member in 2017, and Iran, which is set to join on Tuesday.
+The SCO also includes the four Central Asian nations of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan, all former Soviet republics in which Russian influence runs deep.
+Pakistan became a member in 2017.
 Belarus is also in line for membership.

-The United Nations Secretary-General Antonio Guterres in a message to the summit that it was taking place amid growing global challenges and risks.
+The United Nations Secretary-General Antonio Guterres said in a message to the summit that it was taking place amid growing global challenges and risks.
 “But at a time when the world needs to work together, divisions are growing, and geopolitical tensions are rising.”

 “These differences have been aggravated by several factors: diverging approaches to global crises; contrasting views on nontraditional security threats; and, of course, the consequences of COVID-19 and Russia’s invasion of Ukraine,” he said.

+Chinese President Xi Jinping called on SCO members to work toward achieving “long-term peace and stability in the region,” according to a readout of his speech posted by state broadcaster CCTV.

+He also called on SCO members to “focus on practical cooperation and accelerate economic recovery,” say that wants to “better synergize” the country’s Belt and Road Initiative — a trillion-dollar infrastructure investment project criticized in the West for burdening smaller countries with large amounts of debt toward China — with other nations’ own development strategies and regional cooperation initiatives.

-This year’s event is hosted by India, which became a member in 2017.
+This year’s SCO meeting is hosted by India, which became a member in 2017.
 It’s the latest venue for Prime Minister Narendra Modi to showcase the country’s growing global clout.

 Days after his return from a high-profile visit to the United States, India’s Prime Minister Narendra Modi on Friday had a telephone conversation with Putin about the recent developments in Russia, India’s External Affairs Ministry said.